FadedSetton/Practice-repo/README.md

-# 🏗️ Deploy a Static App to Render
+# 🏗️ Deploy a Full-Stack App to Render

 Work with a partner to implement the following user story:

-* As a business owner, I want to deploy my static website so users can enjoy it.
+* As a business owner, I want to connect a database to my deployed web app so that users can save their game progress.

 ## Acceptance Criteria

 * It's done when the app is stored in a GitHub repository.

 * It's done when the app is deployed to Render and accessible from a URL.

+* It's done when the MongoDB Atlas database is created and connected to the Render app.

 ---